Table of Contents

 I’m a type 7 on the Enneagram, an ‘enthusiast’ which means I have an insatiable appetite for life and all it offers, yet equally, I never stop being energetic and hyper (lol).
 I’d love to have answers basically to life’s mysteries, why are we here etc (wouldn’t we all?)

-I mean, sometimes, when I look up at the moon at night, I can’t help but feel the pull of God – like he/she/it is there, meeting me right where I’m at.
+I mean, sometimes, when I look up at the moon at night, I can’t help but feel God – like he/she/it is there, meeting me right where I’m at.

 But more often than not, I’m met with silence, yet I have all I need in that silence, and peace washes over me.
 Has anyone else experienced this?